clij/clij-docs/referenceJava.md

 ## crop( ClearCLBuffer src,  ClearCLBuffer dst,  Integer startX,  Integer startY )

+Crops out a region of a 2D image or a substack out of a given image stack.
+Size of the region is determined from the given destination image stack.

 **Parameters**:  ClearCLBuffer src,  ClearCLBuffer dst,  Integer startX,  Integer startY